 — Napoleon Hill

-When you struggle with low self-confidence, you have a poor perception of yourself — visualising yourself as a confident and fantastic person plays a part in boosting your self-confidence.
+When you struggle with low self-confidence, you have a poor perception of yourself.
+Visualising yourself as a confident and fantastic person plays a part in building up your self-confidence.
 By envisioning how you’ll reach your goals, you’ll soon find yourself being more confident as you take steps in pursuing your dreams.

-If you’re always thinking about how you’re not good at one thing or another, your self-confidence will slowly plummet.
-Instead of focussing on your weaknesses, reflect on your strengths.
-By embracing your strengths, you’ll boost your self-confidence.
+If you’re always thinking about how you’re not good at something, your self-confidence will erode over time as you dwell on your perceived flaws instead of your attributes.
+Instead of focusing on your weaknesses, reflect on your strengths.
+By focusing on your strengths and embracing them, you’ll boost your self-confidence.

 “Focus on your strengths, not your weaknesses…”